JedEatSnax/CollegeProjects/Projects Folder/Data Structures (C++)/Binary Tree/README.md

 # Binary Tree Implementation in C++

 ## Overview
-This project uses templates to demonstrate a generic implementation of a **Binary Tree** in C++.
+This project uses templates to demonstrate a generic C++ implementation of a **Binary Tree** in C++.
 The implementation includes operations for inserting nodes (using level order insertion), deleting nodes (with recursive deletion), searching for a value, and traversing the tree in various orders (inorder, preorder, postorder, and level order).
 This code is an excellent learning resource for understanding tree data structures and recursion in C++.

+## Midterms Analysis
+After running the program 5 times, `printMemoryUsage()` shows an average of 3471.2 peak RAM usage.
+In addition, the program was run 5 times on [Jdoodle](https://www.jdoodle.com/online-compiler-c++) and was compiled and executed in an average of 2.048 seconds.

 ## Code Snippet
 ```cpp